Skip to content

 The Purdue model places assets so the boundaries are clear.
 Enterprise IT sits above, the plant floor below, and the Level 3.5 DMZ is the controlled boundary every data flow between them passes through.
 IEC 62443 then treats these as zones with conduits between, each given a target security level.

-The single most important boundary on most sites is between Level 3 and Level 4, enforced through the Level 3.5 demilitarised zone.
-The principle is that data flows from OT up to the demilitarised zone, and from the demilitarised zone up to IT, but no session originates in IT and terminates on a controller.
-The demilitarised zone is the buffer that lets reporting and integration happen without giving the corporate network a direct path to the plant.
+Placing assets correctly in the levels shown above is what makes a segmentation design tractable, and the single most important boundary on most sites is between Level 3 and Level 4, enforced through the Level 3.5 demilitarised zone.
+Data flows from OT up to the demilitarised zone, and from there up to IT, but no session originates in IT and terminates on a controller.
+That is what lets reporting and integration happen without giving the corporate network a direct path to the plant.

 Defence in depth and the IEC 62443 zone-and-conduit model